lcommons/enviromonitor/checkairJS/README.md

 ## Monitoring air quality with a Raspberry Pi

-This JavaScript reads air quality data from a Raspeberry pi and then...
+This JavaScript app reads air quality data from a Raspeberry pi and then...

 1. serves the data from a nodejs server
 1. writes the data to a cloud-based RESTful web service.